mattrussell2/gradescope-autograder/README.md

 ```

 Make sure `source ~/.bashrc` (or equivalent) after editing the file.

+Note that in the configuration files listed below, you will sometimes specify the *variable name* (not value), which will then be used during the build process.
+This is for situations with secrets, and enables you maximum flexibility in terms of not having sensitive data in the repo itself.
+You can rename these variables to whatever you'd like - we suggest adding identifiers associated with your course, in case you use the framework multiple times.

 ## etc/config.toml
 The file `etc/config.toml` contains various important bits of information toward deploying your autograder.